Download Careers360 App

 Vicarious Liability-

-Vicarious liabilities, therefore, arise when one person is accountable for the deeds of another.
+Vicarious liability, therefore, arise when one person is accountable for the deeds of another.
 This is an exception to the general rule that places the entire burden of accountability on the offender.
 The foundation of vicarious liability is "Qui facit per se per alium facit per se," which means "He who acts through another is considered to have done it themselves."

 Absolute Liability-